bfontaine/blabbr/README.md

 * `bot.follow` and other boolean options are flags to enable/disable some of the bot's actions.
 Right now only the `tweet` feature is implemented.

+A few more variables can be set:

+* `bot.screen_name`: Your bot's screen name.
+It’ll be automatically set if you use `blabbr setup`.
+This is used to save an API call when the bot needs to know its own name, in order to e.g. filter out its own tweets from its home timeline.

 You can print your configuration with `blabbr config`.
 Use `--cfg` to specify another path:

     $ blabbr --cfg ~/.config/blabbr.cfg <command> [options...]

+Check your authentication configuration with `blabbr setup --check`.